HoangATran/BABIES/README.md

 We perform the evaluation on three sets of MNIST, CIFAR-10 and ImageNet images.
 We include these sets in the repository.

 For **MNIST**, we randomly select 1,000 correctly labeled images from the MNIST testing sets.
-In targeted attack, the target labels are uniformly sampled at random, and the same target labels are used for all evaluation.
+In targeted attack, the target labels are uniformly sampled at random, and the same target labels are used for all evaluations.
 The attacked images, their correct and targeted labels will be loaded from file `mnist_testset.pth` in the folder `MNIST/data`.

 For **CIFAR-10**, we randomly select 1,000 correctly labeled images from the CIFAR testing sets.
 The attacked images, their correct and targeted labels will be loaded from file `cifar_testset.pth` in the folder `CIFAR10/data`.
 For convenience, we also include these images in `CIFAR10/data/imgs` folder, as well as their labels in `.txt` files.